Power sector employees threaten strike against Electricity Bill

-New Delhi, Feb 14 (IANS) The All India Power Engineers Federation (AIPEF) has demanded that the Electricity (Amendment) Bill, 2021 must be put out in the public domain before starting the discussion on it in Parliament.
+New Delhi: The All India Power Engineers Federation (AIPEF) has demanded that the Electricity (Amendment) Bill, 2021 must be put out in the public domain before starting the discussion on it in Parliament.

 AIPEF Chairman Shailendra Dubey in a statement here said that the Bill is not available on the Power Ministry website.